notofonts/noto-docs/src/descriptions/NotoSansMeroitic.md

-Noto Sans Meroitic is an unmodulated (“sans serif”) design for texts in the historical Meroitic Hieroglyphs and Cursive scripts.
+Noto Sans Meroitic is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Meroitic Hieroglyphs_ and _Cursive_ scripts.
 It has multiple weights, contains 133 glyphs, 2 OpenType features, and supports 129 characters from 2 Unicode blocks.